top of page

 OfficePhoto_edited.jpg

-My research focuses on phonetic detail within phonology and how it fits into representations, developing a phonological model for what that representation looks like and how it can account for observed patterns.
-To probe this model, I look at phonetic correlates of phonological contrasts and other predictors in production and test how they influence perception and how they can shift based on experimental manipulations.
+My research focuses on phonetic detail within phonology and how it fits into representations, developing a phonological model for what that representation looks like and how it can account for observed synchronic and diachronic patterns.

 Phonetics in Phonology

 I am developing a connectionist phonological model to account for the representation of phonetic details and the resulting patterns in speech perception and production, based on what factors are connected to phonetic details and which phonetic details are specified in that connection.
+This model can help explain both synchronic patterns and patterns of change.

 Phonetic details in the phonological representation are linked not just with individual sounds but also connected to sounds with shared features.
 I demonstrate that shifts are generalized at the featural level: Exposing listeners to raised or lowered F1 or F2 in one vowel produces corresponding shifts in vowels that match in height or backness, respectively.